 (Note: you should never reduce or stop your regimen without the doctor’s approval and oversight.)

-- The main side effect of stopping AAP’s cold turkey is the sudden and rapid return of the symptoms you took the medicine to stop from occuring in the first place
+- The main side effect of stopping AAP’s cold turkey is the sudden and rapid return of the symptoms you took the medicine to stop from occurring in the first place

-- Because withdrawal from antipsychotic medications is under appreciated, there are few guidelines given to physicians on how to wean patients off such drugs.
+- Because withdrawal from antipsychotic medications is?underappreciated, there are few guidelines given to physicians on how to wean patients off such drugs.
 One thing is for sure, tapering is important.
-It is highly discouraged to stop taking such drugs suddenly suddenly.
+It is highly discouraged to stop taking such drugs suddenly.

-- It’s important to note that some of symptoms accompanying withdrawals may be attributable to depression relapse, such as dysphoria, rumination, insomnia, and irritability, whereas other symptoms are more suggestive of withdrawal (e.g., nausea, lightheadedness, muscle twitching).
+- It’s important to note that some of the symptoms accompanying withdrawals may be attributable to depression relapses, such as dysphoria, rumination, insomnia, and irritability, whereas other symptoms are more suggestive of withdrawal (e.g., nausea, lightheadedness, muscle twitching).

 - Hair thinning and hair loss have been occasionally associated with Abilify use and during withdrawals from this drug.
 Take note of any hair coming out while in the shower / while brushing and bring it up with your doctor.